Living in Headington: What it’s Really Like

 Headington offers a range of employment opportunities across various sectors.
 The main employment sectors in Headington are healthcare, education, research and medicine.

-With Oxford University, Oxford Brookes University, the Churchill Hospital and the John Radcliffe Hospital in close proximity, the neighbourhood is a hub for academic and medical professionals.
-Additionally, the thriving retail and hospitality sectors provide employment opportunities for local residents.
+With Oxford University, Oxford Brookes University, the Churchill Hospital and the John Radcliffe Hospital in proximity, the neighbourhood is a hub for academic and medical professionals.
+Additionally, the thriving retail and hospitality sectors provide employment opportunities for residents

-Prospective residents can find an array of housing options ranging from charming Victorian-era terraces to contemporary flats and Edwardian semi-detached homes, ensuring a diverse selection to suit individual preferences and lifestyles.
+Headington offers a diverse mix of homes, from charming Victorian-era terraces to contemporary flats and Edwardian semi-detached homes, ensuring a diverse selection to suit individual preferences and lifestyles.

 The average property price by property type is as follows:

-As of May 2024, the average monthly rental price of a property in Headington over the last 12 months is £1,521.
+As of November 2025, the average monthly rental price of a property in Headington over the last 12 months is £1,541 per month.

 The average monthly rental price by property type is as follows: